Roslyn Fuller

 Roslyn Fuller is a Canadian-Irish author and columnist.
-She is the author of Beasts and Gods: How Democracy Changed its Meaning and Lost its Purpose and In Defence of Democracy.
+She is the author of Beasts and Gods: How Democracy Changed its Meaning and Lost its Purpose, In Defence of Democracy and Principles of Digital Democracy: Theory and Case Studies.

 Education

 Fuller attended North Lambton Secondary School in Forest, Ontario.
 After finishing high school, Fuller moved to Europe at the age of 19 where she learned German at Clausthal University of Technology, and subsequently studied law with a focus on public international law and legal philosophy at the University of Göttingen.

 She then wrote her Ph.D. at Trinity College Dublin, graduating in 2010 with a Ph.D. in law.
 She completed her dissertation on democracy and international law under thesis supervisor Gernot Biehler.

 Academia

 Fuller lectured in law at Trinity College Dublin and Maynooth University, during which she compiled the second edition of Biehler on International Law: An Irish Perspective, which continued the work of Gernot Biehler, her thesis supervisor.
 She also authored academic articles on issues ranging from terrorism to participatory democracy and whistleblowing.